Lift requirements in residential buildings UK

-A helpful guide on the residential lifts in housing developments, from fire fighting lifts to refurbishing existing lifts in a block of flats, the choices are endless, so read on to find out what the options are...
+A guide on specifying lifts for multi-storey housing developments, from fire fighting lifts to refurbishing existing lifts in a block of flats; the choices are endless.

 Tower block lifts – a fascinating history

 Multi-story housing developments were restricted to seven storeys before the days of elevators.
 Wealthy people lived on the ground floor; the poorest people lived on the top floor and so had the most stairs to climb.
 Social standing reversed with the advent of lifts; the penthouse was reserved for the wealthiest occupants.

 High-rise housing became the order of the day post-war, and many of these developments still exist today.
 Adding lifts to communal areas was vital in this type of development, as without them, accessing the higher floors by staircase would have been too arduous.
 Today lifts play an essential part in growing public and private housing requirements.

 When is a lift required in a residential building - UK advice

 Lift requirements in flats (UK) mean a lift should be provided for managed housing over two floors or more to ensure the accommodation is suitable for all occupants, including people with restricted mobility.
 If there are thirty or more individual units (flats) above the ground floor of the building, then two lifts to support access should always be considered.